 This is something where I don’t think there is an easy answer you can put on a resume.
 This is more an area we would have to discuss in depth at the interview stage.

 Social Media — Instagram is nice. right?

-Literally every new digital marketing tells me they have social media experience.
+Literally every new digital marketer tells me they have social media experience.
 To be honest I kind of assume this — we all use Facebook gosh darnit, that doesn’t mean anything!